uidaholib/mainstreetvideo_source/pages/horror.md

 _Do you miss the curation?_

-- [Kanopy](https://www.kanopy.com/en/){:target='_blank'} is {% include feature/youtube-clip-modal.html text='"the closest thing to a virtual video store"' objectid="mainstreet007" start="5159" %} according to [Benjamin Hardcastle]({{ '/items/mainstreet007.html' | relative_url }}).
+- [Kanopy](https://www.kanopy.com/en/){:target='_blank' rel='noopener'} is {% include feature/youtube-clip-modal.html text='"the closest thing to a virtual video store"' objectid="mainstreet007" start="5159" %} according to [Benjamin Hardcastle]({{ '/items/mainstreet007.html' | relative_url }}).
 This streaming service partners with public libraries and universities, offering free access to a wide variety of both classic and contemporary cinema.

-- [The Criterion Channel](https://www.criterionchannel.com){:target='_blank'} provides you with a rotating selection of their catalog, including curated spotlights on directors, genres, and themes.
+- [The Criterion Channel](https://www.criterionchannel.com){:target='_blank' rel='noopener'} provides you with a rotating selection of their catalog, including curated spotlights on directors, genres, and themes.

-- [Mubi](https://mubi.com){:target='_blank'} is a streaming service that boasts hand-picked film curation.
+- [Mubi](https://mubi.com){:target='_blank' rel='noopener'} is a streaming service that boasts hand-picked film curation.
 They offer a limited, rotating selection of films, much like your favorite “employee picks” shelf.

 _Do you miss getting to talk to people about movies?_

-- Get into [podcasts](https://discoverpods.com/movie-podcasts/){:target='_blank'}!
-You just might feel like [you’re back in the video store](https://screenrant.com/best-movie-podcasts-according-to-ranker/){:target='_blank'} overhearing [conversations between customers and staff](https://www.wrapbook.com/blog/best-filmmaking-podcasts){:target='_blank'}.
+- Get into [podcasts](https://discoverpods.com/movie-podcasts/){:target='_blank' rel='noopener'}!
+You just might feel like [you’re back in the video store](https://screenrant.com/best-movie-podcasts-according-to-ranker/){:target='_blank' rel='noopener'} overhearing [conversations between customers and staff](https://www.wrapbook.com/blog/best-filmmaking-podcasts){:target='_blank' rel='noopener'}.

-- Join the [Letterboxd](https://letterboxd.com){:target='_blank'} community to log and rate movies and converse with fellow film lovers.
+- Join the [Letterboxd](https://letterboxd.com){:target='_blank' rel='noopener'} community to log and rate movies and converse with fellow film lovers.

-- Go to the [Kenworthy](https://www.kenworthy.org){:target='_blank'} or your local movie theater.
-If you’re in Moscow, you can [rent the Kenworthy](https://www.kenworthy.org/rentals/){:target='_blank'} and screen whatever you want with whoever you want!
+- Go to the [Kenworthy](https://www.kenworthy.org){:target='_blank' rel='noopener'} or your local movie theater.
+If you’re in Moscow, you can [rent the Kenworthy](https://www.kenworthy.org/rentals/){:target='_blank' rel='noopener'} and screen whatever you want with whoever you want!

-- Get involved with a local film group, like the [Palouse Cult Film Revival](https://www.palousecultfilms.org){:target='_blank'}, or start one of your own.
+- Get involved with a local film group, like the [Palouse Cult Film Revival](https://www.palousecultfilms.org){:target='_blank' rel='noopener'}, or start one of your own.

-- If documentaries are your thing, [Influence Film Club](http://influencefilmclub.com/clubs/){:target='_blank'} helps you set up your own film club and offers discussion guides, director interviews, and more to “support real people having real interactions more often.”
+- If documentaries are your thing, [Influence Film Club](http://influencefilmclub.com/clubs/){:target='_blank' rel='noopener'} helps you set up your own film club and offers discussion guides, director interviews, and more to “support real people having real interactions more often.”

 _Do you miss tangible media?_

-- Use [Scarecrow Video’s rent-by-mail service](https://scarecrowvideo.org/rent-by-mail){:target='_blank'}!
+- Use [Scarecrow Video’s rent-by-mail service](https://scarecrowvideo.org/rent-by-mail){:target='_blank' rel='noopener'}!
 Scarecrow Video will mail you your rental along with a return mailer, and you can enjoy their incredible collection from home.

-- {% include feature/marginnote-image.html img="https://s3.us-west-2.amazonaws.com/org.hollywoodtheatre.m/media/images/mm-front_2.width-800.format-webp.webp" caption="Movie Madness in Portland, OR" %} If you’re wanting an in-person experience, head to Seattle to visit [Scarecrow Video](https://scarecrowvideo.org/posts){:target='_blank'} or Portland to check out [Movie Madness](https://moviemadness.org){:target='_blank'}.
+- {% include feature/marginnote-image.html img="https://s3.us-west-2.amazonaws.com/org.hollywoodtheatre.m/media/images/mm-front_2.width-800.format-webp.webp" caption="Movie Madness in Portland, OR" %} If you’re wanting an in-person experience, head to Seattle to visit [Scarecrow Video](https://scarecrowvideo.org/posts){:target='_blank' rel='noopener'} or Portland to check out [Movie Madness](https://moviemadness.org){:target='_blank' rel='noopener'}.
 In addition to its 80,000-title collection, the latter features a museum with movie memorabilia, including pieces from _The Godfather: Part II_, _Psycho_, _Fight Club_, and _Pulp Fiction_.
 (As a lover of Movie Madness, I'll also plug that they have have an _incredible_ horror section delightfully organized by the films’ horrific element, including “perverted science” and “killer kids.”)

-- Fuel your nostalgia and watch some [35 mm film trailers](https://thefilmstage.com/watch-hundreds-of-35mm-film-trailers-will-be-your-new-nostalgia-obsession/){:target='_blank'}.
+- Fuel your nostalgia and watch some [35 mm film trailers](https://thefilmstage.com/watch-hundreds-of-35mm-film-trailers-will-be-your-new-nostalgia-obsession/){:target='_blank' rel='noopener'}.

 _Do you miss browsing?_